Is It Possible to Find Out the Exact Day You Got Pregnant?

 Fortunately, an ultrasound can help to determine gestational age.
 Ultrasounds are usually most accurate between the 8th and the 18th weeks.
 With an ultrasound, even women who don’t have periods at all can tell how far along they are.

 Since only about 5% of all babies are actually born on the due date, this is only an estimation to begin with.
-Each baby and each woman are unique individuals with their own timetables for birth.
+Each baby and woman are unique individuals with their own timetables for birth.
 All we can do is give them a general idea what to expect!

 Assure Women’s Center: If You Think You Might be Pregnant, We’re Your Best First Step!